netzpirat/guard-coffeescript/README.md

 * With CRuby you want to use a V8 JavaScript Engine or Mozilla SpiderMonkey.
 * With JRuby you want to use the Mozilla Rhino.
-* On Mac OS X you want to use Apple JavaScriptCore
+* On Mac OS X you want to use Apple JavaScriptCore.
-* On Linux or as a node.js developer you want to use Node.js (V8)
+* On Linux or as a node.js developer you want to use Node.js (V8).
-* On Windows you want to use Microsoft Windows Script Host
+* On Windows you want to use Microsoft Windows Script Host.

 ## JavaScript runtimes